mskcc/tempo/docs/troubleshooting.md

 ## Typical Errors

-When debugging pipeline runs, there are common errors one sees.
-An incomplete list is provided below:
+When debugging pipeline runs, there are common errors one encounters.
+An incomplete list of LSF job exit codes is provided below:

 * error code `0` --- this means the jobs was considered successfully run
 * error code `1` --- this is a standard error code, which normally could mean something is wrong with the code itself